hortonworks/ansible-hortonworks/INSTALL_OpenStack.md

   The build node / workstation will need to login via SSH to the cluster nodes.

-  For this to succeed, the SSH private key needs to be downloaded from the OpenStack Dashboard (usually found on `Compute` -> `Access and Security` under the `Key Pairs` tab).
+  For this to succeed, the SSH private key needs to be placed on the build node / workstation, normally under .ssh, for example: `~/.ssh/field.pem`.
+It can be placed under any path as this file will be referenced later.

-  Then it needs to be placed on the build node / workstation, normally under .ssh, for example: `~/.ssh/field.pem`.
+  The SSH public key must be present on the OpenStack environment as it will be referenced when the nodes will be built (this can be checked on the Dashboard, under `Compute` -> `Access and Security` -> `Key Pairs` tab).

 ## Ubuntu 14+